Fiserv/universal-commerce/recipes/guest_checkout.md

 ### Description

-This is sample sales API payload that combines all of the previous steps.
+This is a sample sales API payload that combines all of the previous steps.

 ### Endpoint URL